citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 If you'd like to contribute, hop in our [Discord](https://citra-emu.org/discord) or IRC (freenode #citra-dev).
 If you can't contribute code, consider subscribing on [Patreon](https://patreon.com/citraemu)!

-We are also looking for writers to write blog posts!
+We are also looking for blog post writers!
 Reach out to us on [Discord](https://citra-emu.org/discord) if you are interested.